5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 	- UEFI/Legacy Boot: UEFI only
 		- CSM Support: Disabled
 	- Boot Mode: Quick
 	- Boot Order Lock: Enabled.
 Enable this after you've set-up the order of the Boot Drives.
-Set HDD/SSD as first device.
-This prohibits WindowsBootManager from taking over the first slot of the Boot Devices.
+This prohibits WindowsBootManager from taking over the first slot of the boot drives.

 ## CREDITS and THANK YOUs: